 - World Art History Survey

 With an art degree in hand, you’ll be ready for a variety of professional roles.
-Some students opt to attend graduate school while others (based on their emphasis areas) are prepared for roles including:
+Some students opt to attend graduate school while others are prepared for roles including:

 - Art Director, Project or Production Manager